commtech/fscc-windows/README.md

 ##### Which resitors are for termination?
-Near the connector on the front and back you will see resistors labeled '102' which are the pull up/down resistors.
-On the back you will see resistors labeled '101' which are the termination resistors.
+Each receive differential pair is terminated with a 100 ohm resistor between the + and - pins.
+These resistors are on the back of the card and are labeled '101'.

+Each single receive pin is either pulled up or pulled down by a 1k ohm resister (+ is pulled up and - is pulled down).
+This ensures that thereceiver will stay at a logic 1 in the presence of transient noise andis weak enough to allow a real signal through.
+These resistors are near the connector and are labeled '102'.

 If you would like to send the card to us, we will gladly remove them for you.
 Please note, removing them yourself will void the warranty.